By Karen

 Where to Stay in Goslar

-Both the Kaiserworth Hotel and the Brusttuch House (of the notorious carvings) are possibilities if you want to be right in the center of things, but don't mind paying a premium for location and atmosphere.
+The Kaiserworth Hotel is a possibility if you want to be right in the center of things, but don't mind paying a premium for location and atmosphere.
+The Brusttuch Haus hotel (of the notorious carvings) is closed at the moment.

 Another possibility is a very pleasant pension in a quiet residential area a short walk from the Bahnhof.
 I stayed at the Gästehaus Möller at Schieferweg 6, about a ten minute walk from the town center.
 It is run by Frau Christa Merschel and the rooms are very comfortable with high ceilings and lots of lace.